 Part II: 100 delicious recipes that bring that science to life and help you reduce your blood cholesterol levels in an easy, practical and mouth watering way – for two.

-My mission is simple – I’m out to convince you that my book is a worthwhile purchase, either for yourself or someone you care about.
+My mission has been simple – I’ve been out to convince you that my book is a worthwhile purchase, either for yourself or someone you care about.

-Let’s start exploring exactly why that is ( besides the fact I’m an awesome author, as that goes without saying)
+Let’s revisit the two main reasons why ( besides the fact I’m an awesome author, as that goes without saying)

 According to CDC statistics, nearly 1 in 3 Americans over the age of 20 have LDL cholesterol above the recommended levels.